Antonia Romeo

-Dame Antonia Rebecca Caroline Angharad Catherine Romeo (born 20 October 1974) is a British civil servant.
-She was appointed Permanent Under-Secretary of State at the Home Office in April 2025.
-She was the permanent secretary at the Ministry of Justice and Clerk of the Crown in Chancery, the permanent secretary at the Department for International Trade and before that, the British consul-general in New York for the Foreign and Commonwealth Office and concurrently director-general for economic and commercial affairs in the USA.
+Dame Antonia Rebecca Caroline Angharad Catherine Romeo (' Rice-Evans; born 20 October 1974) is a British civil servant who has served as Cabinet Secretary and Head of the Civil Service since February 2026.
+She has previously held permanent secretary roles at the Home Office, the Ministry of Justice and the Department for International Trade and before that, she was the British consul-general in New York for the Foreign and Commonwealth Office and concurrently director-general for economic and commercial affairs in the USA.

 Early life and education

-Romeo was born on 20 October 1974 in London, England, to Peter Rice-Evans and Catherine Rice-Evans.
+Antonia Rice-Evans was born on 20 October 1974 in London, England, to Peter Rice-Evans and his wife, Catherine.
 Her mother worked full-time as a professor of biochemistry.
 She was educated at North London Collegiate School and then Westminster School.
-Romeo's undergraduate education at Brasenose College, Oxford, culminated in her earning a BA (subsequently upgraded to an MA(Oxon)) in philosophy, politics and economics.

-Her tutor at Oxford, Vernon Bogdanor, said "Her particular interests were in game theory and in money and banking."
+She studied philosophy, politics and economics at Brasenose College, Oxford, and earnt a BA degree, subsequently upgraded to an MA (Oxon) degree.
+Her tutor at Oxford, Sir Vernon Bogdanor, said "Her particular interests were in game theory and in money and banking."

 Career

-In 1996 Romeo joined the strategic consultancy firm Oliver Wyman where she worked for three years.
-In 1999 Romeo left the firm and earned an MSc in economics from the London School of Economics.
+In 1996, Romeo joined the strategic consultancy firm Oliver Wyman where she worked for three years.
+In 1999, she left the firm and earned an MSc degree in economics from the London School of Economics.

 Joining the Civil Service

 In 2000, Romeo applied for a one-year temporary contract as a professional economist in the Lord Chancellor's Department.
-In a 2016 interview with Management Today Romeo stated that at the time she "barely knew what the civil service did."
+In a 2016 interview with Management Today, Romeo stated that at the time she "barely knew what the civil service did."

-In 2004, returning to work after the birth of her first child, Romeo became the head of the Information Rights Division within the new Department for Constitutional Affairs, in charge of freedom of information and related government policies.
+In 2004, returning to work after the birth of her first child, she became the head of the Information Rights Division within the new Department for Constitutional Affairs, in charge of freedom of information and related government policies.

-In 2006, Romeo became principal private secretary to the Lord Chancellor — initially Charles Falconer, then from 2007 Jack Straw.
+In 2006, she became principal private secretary to the Lord Chancellor – initially Charles Falconer, then from 2007 Jack Straw.

-In 2008, Romeo transferred to the Foreign and Commonwealth Office as the Director of Whitehall Liaison Department, responsible for the FCO's relations with intelligence agencies and other government departments.
+In 2008, she transferred to the Foreign and Commonwealth Office as the Director of Whitehall Liaison Department, responsible for the FCO's relations with intelligence agencies and other government departments.
 She left the role in 2010.